Lamden/contracting-docs/docs/concepts/imports.md

 ## Static Imports

-The simplest use-case for imports is wanting to call a function that is an `@export` of another function.
+The simplest use-case for imports is wanting to call a method that is an `@export` of another method.
 This is the cornerstone for abstraction and interesting applications.
 To do this, you simply have to use the `import` keyword and the name of the smart contract.

 __NOTE:__ `from x import y` and starred imports are not supported at this time.
-Importing a smart contract imports all of the `@export` functions from it and none of the variables.
+Importing a smart contract imports all of the `@export` methods from it and none of the variables.

 ```python
 def complex_app():